ssuriyapriya/Suriyapriya-s-Data-Viz-Portfolio/README.md

 ## The Bar Chart - Detailed Comparison and Exploration
 The horizontal bar chart serves as the detailed evidence for the KPIs.
 It allows the viewer to move beyond the summary and see the ranked comparison for themselves.

 **Strategic Highlighting:** The use of color is a perfect application of a preattentive attribute.
 The blue for the U.S. and the neutral gray for the other top 10 countries immediately draws the viewer's eye to the main subject.
-This makes the chart's primary point—the U.S. is in first place by a wide margin—instantly perceptible.
+This makes the chart's primary point the U.S. is in first place by a wide margin instantly perceptible.

 **Interactivity for Deeper Analysis:** The sliders and filters transform the chart from a static image into an engaging, exploratory tool.